zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_14_control_structures.md

 - recursion, which is a name for a function calling itself directly or indirectly.
 Direct recursion means that we execute function `f`, and one of our statements inside the function is calling `f`.
 Indirect recursion occurs during the execution of function `f`, if we call another function `g`, which may call `f`.
 Example for direct recursion:

 ```
-function printArray( arr, startIndex ) {
+function printArray( arr ) {
-    if ( startIndex >= arr.length ) {
+    if ( arr.length > 0 ) {
-        return;
+        console.log( arr[0] );
+        printArray( arr.slice( 1 ) );
     }
-    console.log( arr[ startIndex] );
-    printArray( arr, startIndex + 1 );
 }

-printArray( [1, 3, 5, 1], 0 );
 ```

-Assuming you know that the `return` statement exits from the function, and you know how to read an `if` statement, you already know everything to know what this function is doing.
-We iterate based on `startIndex`, which spans each integer value between the values `0` and `arr[ startIndex - 1 ]`, including the two boundary values `0` and `arr[ startIndex - 1 ]`.
+Once you run `printArray( [1, 3, 5, 1] )`, you can see that the result is `1`, `3`, `5`, `1` printed on screen, one value in each line.

+If you remember how an `if` statement works from above, you have learned everything else to understand the `printArray` function.
+We first print the element with index `0`, then we create a slice from the array.
+This slice keeps all elements from the array except the one printed to the console.
+We repeat this process until we run out of elements in the array.

 Unfortunately, this solution is not only inconvenient, but it is also resource intensive.
+Somewhere between ten and a hundred thousand elements, the program throws a *stack overflow* error, because it can't handle that many recursive function calls at once.
 Therefore, we will learn loops to simplify iteration from the above function to a simple and understandable form such as the following:

 ```
 for ( let value of arr ) {